hotrodorm/hotrod/hotrod-project/docs/docs-4/guides/schema-discovery.md

 Any tables or views in the schemas `accounting` and `billing` are included in the persistence layer.
 The declared table and view (`client_tab` and `outst_payments`) are also included in the persistence layer.

+All tables and view &ndash; either discovered or declared &ndash; are available for CRUD and LiveSQL.

 ### Example #6 - Excluding Tables and View from Multiple Schemas